-Assumption Relevant Output Rationale & Supporting References The org will not develop specific proposed solutions for Closed Generics as part of the ODP until the GAC/GNSO Council process has been completed.
-No outputs in the final report.
+Assumption Relevant Output Rationale & Supporting References The org will not develop specific proposed solutions for Closed Generics as part of the ODP until the GAC/GNSO Council No outputs in the final report.
 The Board is currently waiting on the completion of the GAC-GNSO process prior to making a decision on this recommendation.